yui-mhcp/base_dl_project/README.md

 To have a better overview of possibilities and methods you can override / use, you can check the [SUBCLASSING](SUBCLASSING.md) file.
 It also provides the classic methodology I use to create complete project.

+If you want more advanced subclassing, you can check other projects and try it yourself !
+The best way to learn is to try, (sometimes) fail and continue :smile:

-### Add new dataset
+### Add new datasets

 - If the dataset has a supported dataset format :
-    1. Add your dataset in the `_custom_<type>_datasets` global variable with, in the configuration, an entry `type_annots` referring to the name of dataset which has the same annotation format\*.
+    1. Set its information with the `add_dataset` function like this :
+    ```python
+    # If your dataset has a pre-defined train / test split
+    add_dataset(
+        name = 'FQUAD', processing_fn = 'squad', task = QnA_FR,
+        train   = {'directory' : '{}/FQUAD1.0', 'subset' : 'train', 'version' : ''},
+        valid   = {'directory' : '{}/FQUAD1.0', 'subset' : 'valid', 'version' : ''}
+    )
+    # otherwise
+    add_dataset(
+        'piaf', processing_fn = 'squad', task = QnA_FR,
+        directory = '{}/piaf', subset = 'piaf', version = '1.1'
+    )
+    ```
     2. Use it ! :smile:

 - If the dataset you want to use has a different annotation format, you can add it by :
-    1. Create the processing function (which should return a `pd.DataFrame` object).
-    2. Add your processing function in the `_<type>_processing_functions` global variable at the end of the file with the name of your dataset.
-    3. Add your dataset with the configuration you want in the `_custom_<type>_datasets` global variable at the end of the file.

-- If you want to add a new type of dataset, you can create a new file in `custom_datasets` and copy the general structure of other files.
-Do not forget to add your custom datasets / processing functions in the `__init__.py` file !

-In dataset default configuration, instead of using absolute paths, you can use relative paths from a directory where you store all your datasets with the notation `{'directory' : '{}/my_dataset_name'` where `{}` is the main dataset directory which is contained in the `_dataset_dir` variable in `datasets/custom_datasets/__init__.py`.
+    1. (Optional) if the dataset type (audio / image / ...) is not in `custom_datasets/`, create a new file and copy a wrapper (such as the `text_dataset_wrapper` in `text_datasets.py`).
+The wrapper automatically cals `add_dataset` with the argument you give to the decorator.
+    2. Identify the wrapper and its expected dataset type (most of the time it is `pd.DataFrame` but it can change, for example the `image` wrapper expects a `dict {filename : infos}`).
+The wrapper allows to perform *standard transformations* on your dataset (such as *adding audio time*, *adding image shape,*, etc.)
+    3. Create your processing function and returns the expected data format.
+    4. Add the decorator with the expected information (copy-paste from another dataset and adapt it).
+    5. Use it ! :smile:

+In the dataset's default configuration, you can set a relative path to your dataset, relative to the `dataset_dir` variable.
+It allows to store all your datasets in the same directory and set it with the `set_dataset_dir` function or the `DATASET_DIR` environment variable.
+For instance, `{'directory' : '{}/SIWIS'}`  means that SIWIS is at `{dataset_dir}/SIWIS`.
+By default `dataset_dir = D:/datasets` for Windows and `/storage` for Linux.

 Note that these relative paths can only be put in the dictionnary configuration and **not** in default argument in the processing function.

-\* You can see an example in `datasets/custom_datasets/image_datasets.py` with the [fungi](https://github.com/bolddp/fungi-machinelearning-dataset) dataset which has the same annotation format as `COCO` : `{'type_annots' : 'coco'}`.
+If you have any trouble to add your dataset, do not hesitate to contact me or make a PR or even check other processing functions (as they are all quite similar).

 ### Add new architecture

 #### Create new model

 In order to add new architecture, you just have to define it !
-1. Create a new file in `custom_architectures/`.
+1. Create a new file in `custom_architectures/` (or `transformers_arch` if it is a `Transformer`).
 2. Define your awesome custom architecture functions / classes.
-3. If you create classes, do not forget to define the `get_config()` method in order to allow `tensorflow` to save your class in `json` format.
+    2.1 (Reminder) If you create classes, do not forget to define the `get_config()` method in order to allow `tensorflow` to save your class in `json` format.
 4. Create a `custom_functions` global variable dictionnary that contains as key the name of the function and as value the function itself\*.
-5. If you create `tf.keras.Model` subclass or use custom layers : create a `custom_objects` global variable dictionnary which contains as key the name of your objects and as value the class itself\*\*.
+5. (Optional) If you create `tf.keras.Model` subclass or use custom layers : create a `custom_objects` global variable dictionnary which contains as key the name of your objects and as value the class itself\*\*.

 Explaination :
-- The `custom_objects` is used in the `restore_models` function to allow `tensorflow` to deserialize your custom object (model or layer).
+- The `custom_objects` is used in the `restore_models` function to allow `tensorflow` to deserialize your custom object (model or layer) with the `model_from_json` function.
-- The `custom_functions` will define all new architectures that will be available as callable (either classes or functions).
+- The `custom_functions` will define all new architectures that will be available as callable (either classes or functions) via the `get_architecture` method.
-- The `get_config()` method of classes allows `tensorflow` to save your model configuration in order to recreate the exact same model when calling the `tensorflow.keras.models.model_from_json` function.
+- The `get_config()` method allows `tensorflow` to save your model configuration in order to recreate the exact same model when calling the `tensorflow.keras.models.model_from_json` function.

 \* Note that you should also put classes in this dictionnary !

-\*\* You should put in this variable all custom objects (such as `tf.keras.Layer` or `tf.keras.Model`) you created and use in your model.
+\*\* You should put in this variable all custom objects (such as `tf.keras.layers.Layer` or `tf.keras.Model`) you created and use in your model.

 #### Create new layer